-It was at the beginning of the 17th century in the time of Safavid dynasty when Shah Abbas the great, ordered on building a mosque in the Iranian capital, Esfahan.
+It was at the beginning of the 17th century in the time of the Safavid dynasty when Shah Abbas the great, ordered building a mosque in the Iranian capital, Esfahan.
 He wanted to honour his father-in-law, Sheikh Lotfollah, the reserved Shiite leader.

 Mohammad Reza Esfahani, the prominent architect of the time, took the responsibility of building the mosque.
 Although Shah mosque was on the southern side of Naqsh-e Jahan Square, this small mosque was supposed to be a private praying place for the Safavid royal family.
 So, on the eastern side of the square just across the Ali Qapu Palace, a magnificent architectural masterpiece erected in sixteen years!

 Why did Arthur Upham Pope believe this mosque cannot be human-made?
 Pope was an American expert and ardent of Persian art and architecture, he stated so as he was amazed by all the flawless details of Sheikh Lotfollah mosque.
 Although the design of the mosque is simple and modest, the decoration of the inner and outer of it is very intricate.

 At the moment you enter the praying hall, you feel to be swept away in a world upwards.
 The dome drags your eye toward the centre to the point the rings of the ornamental lineups with arabesque designs become smaller.
 The azure blue tiles adorned with yellow and turquoise intertwining floral patterns calm down your soul and give a clear sense of spirituality and tranquillity.